The Hilbert space of 3d gravity: quantum group symmetries and observables

-The Hamiltonian constraint becomes the requirement that the $G$-holonomy along the curve $k$ in Fig.~\ref{fundamental} vanishes and implements the defining relation of the fundamental group $\pi_1(S)$.
+The Hamiltonian constraint then reduces to the requirement that the $G$-holonomy along the curve $k$ in Fig.~\ref{fundamental} vanishes and implements the defining relation of the fundamental group $\pi_1(S)$.
 This implies that the projector on the physical Hilbert space $H_{phys}$ takes the form

 In the combinatorial formalism, the requirement of graph gauge invariance \eqref{pi1kin} and the constraint implemented by the projector \eqref{pi1proj} are combined into the requirement that the physical states transform trivially under the representation of the quantum double $D(G)$ associated with the curve $\ell=k$.
 As shown in \cite{we2}, see in particular Sect.~4.2. there, but also directly apparent from the explicit expressions for the group action in Sect.~\ref{explquact}, this representation acts on the cylindrical functions according to